| Read Time: 9 minutes |

 When financial advisor misconduct has caused you to lose substantial value to your investment accounts, you have the right to seek reimbursement from the responsible parties.
 Ameritas Investment is responsible like any employer for its financial advisors acts and omissions.
 In addition, it has an independent duty to supervise its stockbrokers and investment advisors.
 These cases can be extremely complex, and so having the support of a reputable attorney who is experienced in recovering investment losses for investors is key to your success.
 Many customers make the mistake of contacting Ameritas Investment without representation with an attorney about their complaints and have their complaints denied.

-The securities lawyers at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
-The firm has extensive experience with Ameritas Investment Company cases, and Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.
+The securities lawyers at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 45 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
+The firm has extensive experience with Ameritas Investment Company cases, and Attorney Pearce has recovered over $175 million for clients and is committed to seeing that those responsible for the losses you have suffered are held fully accountable.

 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.